 The new editor is more advanced.
 And more features are being added regularly.
 It’s the future where WordPress is heading too.

 But, does this mean that page builders will eventually lose their influence?
-Will everyone just ditching page builders and start using Block Editor (Gutenberg)?
+Will everyone just ditch page builders and start using Block Editor (Gutenberg)?

-Well, to find the answers, I’m going to go through in details.
+Well, to find the answers, I’m going to go through them in detail.